0xafraidoftime/0xafraidoftime/README.md

 ABOUT ME:

 Hello stranger.
-I hope you're doing well today.
+I hope you're doing well.
 I am a full-stack software and ml engineer.
 I grew up in the States and now based in India.
 I enjoy anything to do with math, cs, algorithms, chess, psyche, and game theory.
 Currently working on an XGBoost model using Supervised ML to detect cheaters on online chess platforms like chess.com and lichess.org.
 Also building YapbotAI to attend meetings on my behalf (because believe it or not I am still introverted as fuck and I am not afraid to admit that anymore ahahahahaha).
+Every board, every friend, every mentor, every opponent, and every tournament has shaped who i am today.
+I believe true wealth lies in the people you vouch for and the people who vouch for you.
+I enjoy chats with like-minded people and always open to light-hearted, hilarious, and absolutely bizzare convos.
+Socials on the left panel, feel free to reach out to me on twitter, linkedin, or discord (i'm fairly active on all three, can't say that about the rest).
+Cheers and take care of yourself buddy.
+May the fourth be with ye o7.

 </div>